 Perspectives on the tragedies of war and conflict include Shostakovich’s Symphony No. 13, Babi Yar, Osvaldo Golijov’s Falling Out of Time, Ella Milch-Sheriff’s The Eternal Stranger, and Górecki’s Symphony of Sorrowful Songs.

 We invite you to join us for powerful musical experiences and look forward together to incredible performances in the year to come.
-We are deeply grateful for you and your support, and hope you’ll join us for the 2022–23 season and the bright future that lies ahead.
+We are deeply grateful for you and your support, and we hope you’ll join us for the 2022–23 season and the bright future that lies ahead.

 Ray and Maria Stata Music Director